VasundharaShaw/imagine-models/paper/paper.md

 Explicitly, we have implemented bridges to the simulation engines Hammurabi [@Wang2020] and CRPRopa [@2022Batista], as well as the Bayesian inference software Nifty8 [@Nifty2019].  *This sentence might have to be revised depending on what is actually implemented when submitting*

 While the focus of the library is on parametric GMF models, it also provides infrastructure for scalar fields and specific implementations of thermal electron density models.
-A further extension to other Galactic ISM components such as e.g. cosmic rays is envisioned.
+A further extension to other Galactic ISM components such as e.g. relativistic electrons is envisioned.

 # Features of the library